Chart Color Schemes

 In terms of cultural diversity, Avalon - Palm Beach records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Avalon-Palm Beach's population was found to be approximately average in cultural diversity compared to its broader area, with 76.1% born in Australia, 90.6% being citizens, and 93.7% speaking English only at home.
-Christianity was the predominant religion in Avalon-Palm Beach as of 2016 Census data, comprising 43.4% of its population.
-However, Judaism was notably overrepresented, making up 0.5% compared to the Greater Sydney average of 0.3%.
+Avalon-Palm Beach's cultural diversity is roughly comparable to the wider region's average, with 76.1% of its population born in Australia, 90.6% being citizens, and 93.7% speaking English only at home.
+Christianity is the predominant religion in Avalon-Palm Beach, accounting for 43.4% of the population.
+However, Judaism is disproportionately represented, comprising 0.5% compared to the regional average of 0.3%.

 Frequently Asked Questions - Diversity